agentfirstdev/www/README.md

 The Agent First logos, trademarks, domain names, and other brand features used in this program cannot be reused without permission and no license is granted thereto.

-Further, the following third-party portions of the program and any use thereof are subject to their own licensing terms:
+Further, these third-party portions of the program and any use thereof are subject to their own licensing terms:

 * [Permanent Marker](https://fonts.google.com/specimen/Permanent+Marker)
 * [Indie Flower](https://fonts.google.com/specimen/Indie+Flower)